mo-gr/Paw-AtlassianASAPTokenDynamicValue/README.md

-# JsonWebToken extension for Paw
+# Atlassian ASAP Token Dynamic Value extension for Paw

+Based on a fork of https://github.com/luckymarmot/Paw-JsonWebTokenDynamicValue

 ## Development